 Government shutdowns are just the tip of the iceberg: The real problem in the US is much bigger – Image: Xpert.Digital

-Tax cuts, crises, blockade: How the US fell into a $37 trillion trap
+Tax cuts, crises, gridlock: How the US fell into a $37 trillion trap

 More interest than military: America's debt is eating up the national budget

-Debt has more than doubled in the last ten years, from $17 trillion in 2014 to $37 trillion in 2025.
-Simulations show that without targeted countermeasures, the American debt ratio could rise from the current 120 percent to over 170 percent of gross domestic product within ten years.
-A sustainable solution requires a comprehensive compromise that demands painful concessions from both political camps: tax increases and a reform of major social programs.
+National debt has more than doubled in the last ten years, rising from $17 trillion in 2014 to $37 trillion in 2025.
+Simulations show that without targeted countermeasures, the American debt-to-GDP ratio could climb from its current 120 percent to over 170 percent within ten years.
+A sustainable solution requires a comprehensive compromise that demands painful concessions from both sides of the political spectrum: tax increases and a reform of major social programs.

-An analysis of the American national debt paints a picture of a nation on a fiscally unsustainable path.
-The debt of over $37 trillion and a debt-to-GDP ratio of over 120 percent are no longer mere abstract figures, but an acute burden manifested in exploding interest costs, which are already crowding out critical government investments in defense, infrastructure, and education.
+An analysis of American national debt paints a picture of a nation on a fiscally unsustainable path.
+Debt exceeding $37 trillion and a debt-to-GDP ratio exceeding 120 percent are no longer merely abstract figures, but an acute burden manifested in exploding interest payments that are already crowding out crucial government investments in defense, infrastructure, and education.

-The causes are complex and deeply rooted in the political and economic developments of recent decades.
-A historical pattern in which debt was primarily incurred in times of war and reduced in times of peace has given way to a new reality: a structural, permanent deficit.
-This deficit is driven by a fundamental asymmetry between automatically growing, legally mandated spending on social programs like Social Security and Medicare and a revenue side that has been systematically weakened by repeated, politically motivated tax cuts under administrations of both parties.
+The causes are multifaceted and deeply rooted in the political and economic developments of recent decades.
+A historically established pattern, in which debt was primarily incurred during wartime and reduced during peacetime, has given way to a new reality: a structural, permanent deficit.
+This is driven by a fundamental asymmetry between automatically increasing, legally mandated spending on social programs like Social Security and Medicare, and a revenue side that has been systematically weakened by repeated, politically motivated tax cuts under the administrations of both parties.
 External shocks such as the 2008 financial crisis and the COVID-19 pandemic acted as massive accelerants to this already precarious dynamic.

 The consequences are serious.
-The interest burden has evolved from a passive consequence of debt to an active driver of future deficits, posing the risk of a self-reinforcing debt spiral.
-In the long term, lower economic growth, an erosion of living standards, and a weakening of the United States' global leadership are threatened if confidence in the US dollar as the reserve currency dwindles.
+Interest payments have transformed from a passive consequence of debt into an active driver of future deficits, posing the risk of a self-reinforcing debt spiral.
+In the long term, lower economic growth, an erosion of living standards, and a weakening of the US's global leadership role are likely should confidence in the US dollar as the leading currency wane.

 The greatest challenge, however, is political.
-The extreme polarization of the political system has paralyzed the ability to compromise and is leading to dysfunctional conflicts such as government shutdowns, in which the basic functionality of the state is abused as a political tool for pressure.
-A distorted public perception, fueled by misleading analogies and conflict-oriented media coverage, is hampering rational social discourse about the necessary adjustments.
+The extreme polarization of the political system has paralyzed the capacity for compromise and leads to dysfunctional conflicts such as government shutdowns, in which the fundamental functioning of the state is misused as a political tool.
+A distorted public perception, fueled by misleading analogies and conflict-oriented media coverage, hinders a rational societal discourse on the necessary adjustments.

-Although a wide range of fiscal policy solutions is available—from tax reforms and spending cuts to structural adjustments of social systems—each individual measure is politically toxic.
-The analysis clearly shows that neither growth alone nor isolated savings will suffice.
-A sustainable solution requires a comprehensive compromise that demands painful concessions from both political camps: tax increases and a reform of major social programs.
-As long as the political will for such an act of public responsibility is lacking, the United States will continue to navigate a fiscal course that increasingly endangers economic stability and the opportunities of future generations.
-The question is no longer whether action must be taken, but when—and at what price.
+Although a wide range of fiscal solutions are available—from tax reforms and spending cuts to structural adjustments to social programs—each one is politically toxic.
+The analysis clearly shows that neither growth alone nor piecemeal spending cuts will suffice.
+A sustainable solution requires a comprehensive compromise that demands painful concessions from both sides of the political spectrum: tax increases and a reform of major social programs.
+As long as the political will for such an act of civic responsibility is lacking, the United States will continue to navigate a fiscal course that increasingly jeopardizes economic stability and the opportunities of future generations.
+The question is no longer whether action is needed, but when—and at what cost.

 The American budget crisis: A structural problem beyond partisan blame

-The current government shutdown in the United States highlights a fundamental problem that extends far beyond day-to-day political debates.
-With a national debt of $37 trillion and a debt-to-GDP ratio of over 120 percent of gross domestic product, the US faces an unprecedented fiscal challenge.
-This situation requires a nuanced approach that considers both current policy methods and the historical failures of various administrations.
+The current government shutdown in the United States highlights a fundamental problem that extends far beyond day-to-day political disputes.
+With a national debt of $37 trillion and a debt-to-GDP ratio exceeding 120 percent, the US faces an unprecedented fiscal challenge.
+This situation demands a nuanced analysis that considers both current policy approaches and the historical failures of various administrations.

-The American national debt already exceeded the historic mark of $37 trillion in August 2025, significantly earlier than originally forecast.
-The Congressional Budget Office had predicted this threshold would not be reached until 2030, but the COVID-19 pandemic and the subsequent massive government spending programs significantly accelerated this development.
-The debt-to-GDP ratio now exceeds 124 percent of gross domestic product, a level historically reached only immediately after World War II.
+The American national debt already surpassed the historic mark of $37 trillion in August 2025, significantly earlier than originally predicted.
+The Congressional Budget Office had forecast this threshold for 2030, but the COVID-19 pandemic and the subsequent massive government spending programs considerably accelerated this development.
+The debt-to-GDP ratio now stands at over 124 percent, a level historically only seen immediately after World War II.

-These figures are not just abstract statistics, but have concrete implications for the American economy and society.
-The American government's interest burden is expected to reach $952 billion by 2025.
+These figures are not merely abstract statistics, but have concrete implications for the American economy and society.
+The interest burden on the US government is projected to reach $952 billion by 2025.
 Particularly alarming is the fact that these interest payments already exceed total defense spending, making them the second-largest expenditure item in the federal budget.

 The interest rate spiral as a structural problem

-The trend in the interest burden highlights the structural nature of the American budget crisis.
-While $345 billion had to be spent on debt service in 2020, this amount had already risen to $659 billion by 2023.
-This trend will continue to worsen in the coming years: Projections show that interest payments could rise to $1.8 trillion by 2035.
+The development of interest payments illustrates the structural nature of the American fiscal crisis.
+While $345 billion had to be spent on debt servicing in 2020, this amount had already risen to $659 billion by 2023.
+This trend will intensify further in the coming years: projections indicate that interest payments could reach $1.8 trillion by 2035.

-The interest burden is expected to rise from 3.2 percent of gross domestic product in 2026 to 4.1 percent by 2035.
+Interest payments are projected to increase from 3.2 percent of gross domestic product in 2026 to 4.1 percent by 2035.
 As a share of federal revenue, interest payments will rise from approximately 18.4 percent at the end of 2025 to 22.2 percent by 2035.
-This means that almost a quarter of all government revenue will have to be used for debt service alone, significantly limiting the government's ability to act in other important areas.
+This means that nearly a quarter of all government revenue will have to be used for debt servicing alone, significantly restricting the government's ability to act in other important areas.

 Government shutdowns are not a new phenomenon in American politics.
 Since 1976, there have been a total of 21 interruptions in government funding.
-The distribution among different presidents is interesting: Ronald Reagan experienced eight shutdowns during his term in office, all of which were relatively short, with the longest lasting only three days.
-Jimmy Carter had to cope with five shutdowns during his single term in office.
+Interestingly, these shutdowns are distributed among different presidents: Ronald Reagan experienced eight shutdowns during his term, all of which were relatively short, with the longest lasting only three days.
+Jimmy Carter had to manage five shutdowns during his single term in office.

 Donald Trump, on the other hand, set the record for the longest shutdown in American history—35 days between December 2018 and January 2019—but not the most shutdowns overall.
-This longest shutdown cost the American economy at least $11 billion and resulted in the furloughing of approximately 800,000 federal employees, while another 420,000 were forced to work without pay.
+This longest shutdown cost the American economy at least $11 billion and resulted in approximately 800,000 federal employees being furloughed, while another 420,000 had to work without pay.

-The economic impact of government shutdowns is significant and affects more than just the directly affected federal employees.
-The 35-day shutdown of 2018-2019 resulted in a permanent loss of approximately $3 billion in economic activity that was never recovered.
-Additionally, there were $3 billion in back pay costs for furloughed employees and $2 billion in lost tax revenue.
+The economic impact of government shutdowns is substantial and extends beyond directly affected federal employees.
+The 35-day shutdown of 2018-2019 resulted in a permanent loss of approximately $3 billion in economic activity, which was never recovered.
+This was compounded by $3 billion in back pay for furloughed employees and $2 billion in lost tax revenue.

-The societal costs are even harder to quantify: disruptions in food safety inspections, accumulation of garbage in national parks, closures of federal museums, and delays in processing tax returns are just some of the direct impacts on the daily lives of American citizens.
+The societal costs are even harder to quantify: disruptions in food safety inspections, garbage accumulation in national parks, closure of federal museums, and delays in processing tax returns are just some of the direct impacts on the daily lives of American citizens.

 The role of previous governments

-A critical look at the development of the American national debt shows that the problem did not originate with the current administration.
+A critical look at the development of American national debt shows that the problem did not originate with the current administration.
 The debt has more than doubled in the last ten years, from $17 trillion in 2014 to $37 trillion in 2025.
-This development is the result of policy decisions by several administrations over an extended period.
+This development is the result of political decisions made by several administrations over an extended period.

 The Obama administration did attempt to address the problem.
-In 2010, the Bipartisan National Commission on Fiscal Responsibility and Reform was established under the leadership of Erskine Bowles and Alan Simpson.
-This commission's goal was to develop bipartisan solutions to the fiscal challenges and bring the budget into primary balance by 2015.
-Although the commission developed constructive proposals, their implementation ultimately failed due to political resistance from both parties.
+In 2010, the Bipartisan National Commission on Fiscal Responsibility and Reform was established, chaired by Erskine Bowles and Alan Simpson.
+This commission aimed to develop bipartisan solutions to the fiscal challenges and bring the budget into primary balance by 2015.
+Although the commission produced constructive proposals, their implementation ultimately failed due to political opposition from both parties.

 Structural deficits and political realities

-The American budget problem has become a structural deficit that exists independently of economic fluctuations.
-Even without taking interest payments into account, the federal government spends more money than it takes in.
-This structural imbalance is further exacerbated by rising interest payments, leading to a vicious cycle of higher debt and rising interest costs.
+The American budget problem has become a structural deficit, independent of economic fluctuations.
+Even without considering interest payments, the federal government spends more money than it takes in.
+This structural imbalance is further exacerbated by rising interest payments, leading to a vicious cycle of increased debt and rising interest costs.

 Political reality shows that both Republicans and Democrats have historically tended to pursue their respective priorities without adequately considering the long-term fiscal consequences.
-Tax cuts were often implemented without corresponding spending cuts, while spending programs were expanded without adequate funding.
+Tax cuts were frequently implemented without corresponding spending reductions, while spending programs were expanded without sufficient funding.

 Our US expertise in business development, sales and marketing